allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 MsgAddService(did string, service_data Service, signerAccount string)
 ```

-The `id` of a service MUST be unique within the DID document
+The `id` of a service MUST be unique within the DID document.

 Example: